EliAndrewC/l7r/setting/l7r.md

 Grand Abbot Benshi will give a series of public demonstrations, each followed by a sermon.
 He'll start relatively small and see what he can get away with, gradually escalating to more and more dramatic things.
 In most if not all of these cases, he will even have local magistrates present during these demonstrations, who approve of what he's doing.

 Benshi has his monks perform a series of controversial plays.
 In one, the protagonist is a bandit who is a rather sympathetic character; although he eventually dies as a result of his banditry, he is a pious man who cares about his family.
-Many object to such a conflicted message, feeling it gives the wrong message to the peasants, and the PCs must decide whether the censor the play.
-However, no high-ranking official will be willing to publicly oppose the play, since the governor has mandated that city official cooperate with Benshi so as to not antagonize him.
+Many object to such a conflicted message, feeling it gives the wrong message to the peasants, and the PCs must decide whether to censor the play.
+However, no high-ranking official will be willing to publicly oppose the play, since the governor has mandated that city officials cooperate with Benshi so as to not antagonize him.

 Benshi's next play is even more provocative.
 It involves several unscrupulous merchants who seem to be thinly veiled versions of real-life unpopular merchants here in the city.
 They are eventually murdered by bushi as punishment for their moral failures; some of the bushi are punished and others are not.
 Some local merchants are upset, feeling that this may be a call for bushi to take vigilante actions against merchants whom they perceive as sinful.